dp-os/vue-class-setup/README.md

 ## PassOnTo

-If `PassOnTo` does not pass in a handler, it will execute after the `reactive` and `computed` are ready
+If `PassOnTo` does not pass in a handler, it is called after `reactive` and `computed` execution are completed

 ```ts
 import { Watch } from 'vue';